rakanjazzar-eng/holbertonschool-github-flow/README.md

 - Open pull requests and review each other's work.
 - Resolve merge conflicts when they appear.
-- Tag and release specific versions of the documentation. the team  : joud - rakan
+- Tag and release specific versions of the documentation. the team  : Joud - rakan